Final Fantasy Logo

 Japan

-Final Fantasy is a multi-platform computer fantasy game from Japanese developer and publisher Square Enix.
-The series belongs to the RPG genre and includes a whole line of sequels covering the period from 1987 to 2020.
-Their creator is the renowned game designer Hironobu Sakaguchi.
-The same name is a trademark based on a video game specializing in magazines, anime, motion pictures, and related products.
+Final Fantasy is a multi-platform computer game in the fantasy genre from the Japanese developer and publisher Square Enix.
+The series belongs to the RPG genre and includes a whole line of sequels, covering the period from 1987 to 2020.
+Its creator is the famous game designer Hironobu Sakaguchi.
+The eponymous trademark, based on the video game, specializes in magazines, anime, movies, and related products.

 Meaning and History